 Key audit matter & description of risk How the matter was addressed in the audit and key observations arising with respect to that risk Going concern The company has used going concern basis of preparation in its accounting policies.
 However, there is significant judgement required as to whether the company can continue to operate as a going concern.
 We evaluated management's assessment about going concern and challenged the judgement made by management, as described in note 2.
 As part of our procedures we: Reviewed the company's environment, controls and management's assessment of the company's ability to continue as a going concern.
 Reviewed the cashflow forecasts and assumptions made and the data sources.
-Based on our procedures we concluded that the going concern basis of preparation is appropriate.
-(See also Material uncertainty relating to going concern above).
+Based on our procedures we concluded that there is a material uncertainty relating to going concern, as referred to in the above paragraph under the heading 'Material Uncertainty relating to going concern'